London Mayor Khan Wins Historic Third Term As Tories Routed In Local Polls - UrduPoint

 London Mayor Khan Wins Historic Third Term As Tories Routed In Local Polls

-London, (APP - UrduPoint / Pakistan Point News - 4th May, 2024) London's Labour mayor Sadiq Khan on Saturday secured a record third term, dealing the Conservatives another damaging defeat in their worst local election results in recent memory months before an expected general election.
+London, (APP - UrduPoint / Pakistan Point News - 5th May, 2024) London's Labour mayor Sadiq Khan on Saturday secured a record third term, as the party swept a host of mayoral races and local elections to deplete the ruling Conservatives just months before an expected general election.

-Khan, 53, easily beat Tory challenger Susan Hall to scupper largely forlorn Tory hopes that they could prise the UK capital away from Labour for the first time since 2016.
+Khan, 53, beat Tory challenger Susan Hall by 11 points to scupper largely forlorn Tory hopes that they could prise the UK capital away from Labour for the first time since 2016.

-The first Muslim mayor of a Western capital when first elected then, he had been widely expected to win as Labour surge nationally and the Conservatives suffer in the polls.
+The first Muslim mayor of a Western capital when first elected then, he had been widely expected to win as the opposition party surges nationally and the Tories struggle to revive their fortunes.

-In the end, he saw his margin of victory increase compared to the last contest in 2021.

-It adds to a dismal set of results for Prime Minister Rishi Sunak, as his Tories finished a humiliating third in local council tallies after losing nearly 500 seats in voting Thursday across England.

 Recent Stories